June and Jennifer Gibbons: Early life

-The Gibbons children were the only black children in the community, and were often ostracized at school.
-This proved to be traumatic for the twins, eventually causing their school administrators to dismiss them early each day so that they might avoid bullying.
+The Gibbons were often ostracised at school, eventually causing the administrators to dismiss them early each day so that they might avoid bullying.
 Their language became even more idiosyncratic at this time.
 Soon it was unintelligible to others.
 The girls' idioglossia has frequently been characterised as an example of cryptophasia, or a language devised and shared only by a set of twins, but June Gibbons has disputed this, stating that this was simply the effect of their speech impediment.
 According to June, the twins had in fact been speaking English, which others had mistaken for an invented language due to the severity of their speech difficulties.

 In 2023, she explained that even their own parents were unable to understand their speech, saying 'we had to point at things we wanted, when our mother asked us what we wanted for tea or whatever.
 She thought we were talking a different language.'
 This difficulty continued when the twins started to attend school in Yorkshire.
 According to June: 'they thought we were talking a different language.
 We could understand what we were saying, but I just don't think they knew what we were saying at all.'
 Speech therapy was recommended for the twins, but this was ultimately unsuccessful due to their continued unwillingness to speak out loud for fear of being misunderstood, as well as the family's frequent relocations due to their father's military occupation.
 The twins became increasingly reserved, and eventually spoke to no one except each other and their younger sister Rose.